If you experience aggression or violence at work, there are things you can do to look after yourself and your colleagues.

 Work-related violence on nurses, midwives and students may cause immediate harm or have cumulative long-term implications for health and wellbeing.
 It is essential that workplaces adopt a zero-tolerance approach to occupational violence and show strong leadership on this issue.

-Clear occupational health and safety procedures, staff training and comprehensive incident reporting are vital to reducing aggression and violence in the workplace.
+Occupational health and safety policies and procedures, audits, risk assessments, staff training and comprehensive incident reporting systems are vital to reducing aggression and violence in the workplace.

 While nurses and midwives take on the role of caring for others, it is crucial they look after themselves and their colleagues.
 The health and wellbeing of nurses and midwives is an important part of a quality health service.